Barrister: job description

 - quick-wittedness, self-awareness and excellent persuasion skills

-- strong interest in how the law works and a willlingness to stay abreast of current affairs in the profession
+- strong interest in how the law works and a willingness to stay abreast of current affairs in the profession

 - self motivation and dedication to the legal process